alexchilton1/7MU011-Reactive-Sound-Installation/README2.md

 This project is a sound installation, which is situated under the umbrella of sound art.
 It includes multiple audio generation techniques such as generative music, artificial neural networks and phase distortion synthesis to name a few.

 ## Prerequisites
 In order to be able to use the sound installation, Pure Data extended is required to be installed on your system.
 Pure Data is free and available here [https://puredata.info/downloads/pd-extended](https://puredata.info/downloads/pd-extended) follow the guide online on how to set up Pure Data on your operating system.
-Once installed, make sure you have all of the files downloaded available here [https://drive.google.com/open?id=0By6_1xhwTEChNi1Fc25XaU5hcE0](https://drive.google.com/open?id=0By6_1xhwTEChNi1Fc25XaU5hcE0).
+Once installed, make sure all of the files have been downloaded, available here [https://drive.google.com/open?id=0By6_1xhwTEChNi1Fc25XaU5hcE0](https://drive.google.com/open?id=0By6_1xhwTEChNi1Fc25XaU5hcE0).
 The physical sound installation with the sensors is also required.

 ## Build Structure Overview (Initial plan of the stages in the project)